Is Postpartum Depression Real & How To Avoid It?

 -

-Fear of being not a good mom
+Fear of not being a good mom

 Causes and Risk Factors of Postpartum Depression

-Several factors contribute to postpartum depression as the exact cause is unknown,
+Several factors contribute to postpartum depression, as the exact cause is unknown.

 Hormonal Changes